Kentucky Fried Chicken Murders /// Part 2 /// 858

 When we take a look at this on its surface, and even once you get into the details of this case,

 it's often thought that shares similarities to some other cases and some that we have covered here in the garage.
+Some people point out to the Lane Bryant shooting case.

+Some point out the yogurt shop case that also took place in Texas.
 To me, this one most mirrors the Burger Chef case from Indiana in the greater Indianapolis area.

+That case to this day is still unsolved.
+And the reason why I think this one is very similar, right?
 Most people say, oh, the Browns chicken massacre from Illinois would be similar.

 Well, great.

+They both serve chicken.
 But here, a big part of this case, and one of the major details here is that the victims were removed from the restaurant.

 Five victims abducted, moved, and killed at another location, which is actually the same thing that happened, unfortunately, at the Burger Chef case, which still sits unsolved all of these years later.

-Texas Ranger Stuart Dow
+Texas Ranger Stuart Dowell

 said that at least one of the murder weapons was probably a.38 caliber pistol, but that two guns were used, implying that there were two, perhaps even three persons, perpetrators involved, three potential murderers here.

 A piece of broken fingernail was found on the belt loop or waistband.
+Again, sources vary on that detail of victim Joey Johnson.

 This is going to play a big